 If you want something that’s cute and inviting for your little one, this ladybug-themed potty checks all the right boxes.
 It’s surprisingly adorable for something that is designed to catch and hold bodily fluids!
 Plus its small size (4.62″ long, 12.75″ wide, and 9.5″ tall) is perfect for the littlest potty trainees.
 It’s also great if you have a bigger kid but a smaller bathroom; it’s still large enough to fit a 3-year-old.

 If you have to go out while your child is still potty training, this potty is very lightweight and has a handle for easy transport.
 The bowl inside is made from one solid piece and easily lifts out for emptying or cleaning purposes.
 No splash guard in the front of the bowl makes for a more comfortable seat, though it may not make this the best potty for a little boy.

 Primo 4-In-1 Soft Seat Toilet Trainer

 If you’re looking for a potty that gives you the most flexibility, this is your best bet.
 It’s a separate small toilet, potty seat for the regular-size toilet, and step stool all in one.
 It’s a slight upgrade in that the training seat is soft rubber and boasts two handles for extra security.
 This also makes it a better option for traveling with the training seat.

 The entire potty has handles, which make it easier to transport from room to room.
 The design of the potty is one of the more attractive I’ve seen.
 Its white color allows it to blend in and not draw as much attention to itself.
 And best yet, the whole package includes potty training tips, stickers to use as potty decoration or rewards, and coupons for training pants.

-If you’re looking to reward your toddler for a job well done, check out best swim floaties for toddlers and preschoolers.
+If you’re looking to reward your toddler for a job well done, check out best swim floaties for toddlers.